Case Studies

 Alumni Stories

 Honeypot supports children aged 5-12.
 At 13 years old the children graduate from our services.
 Below we share stories from some of our Honeypot alumni who are now adults.
-They talk about their experiences as young carers and how Honeypot helped them during this time.
+They talk about their experiences as young carers and how Honeypot helped them as they have moved into adulthood.

 Kirstie has a sister four years older than her with cerebral palsy, autism and epilepsy.
 She helped her Mum to care for her sister growing up.
 She now works to help others, supporting the homeless with housing employment.
 Kirstie talks about her experiences and about how Honeypot helped her.